feelixe/astro-typesafe-routes/apps/docs/src/pages/4.0.0/documentation/usage/_path.md

 # Path Function

-For cases like redirects or when the `Link` component isn’t suitable, use the `$path` function to get type-safe URLs.
+For cases like redirects or when the `Link` component isn’t suitable, use the `$path` function to get typesafe URLs.

 ```jsx
 ---